Shilpa Shetty's OOPS Moment Goes Viral; Actress Has Her Own 'Marilyn Monroe' Shot!

 On The Work Front

-Shilpa will be next seen making her comeback in Bollywood with Ramesh Taurani's next untitled film which stars Diljit Dosanjh and Yami Gautam.
+Shilpa will be next seen making her comeback in Bollywood with Ramesh Taurani's upcoming untitled film, which stars Diljit Dosanjh and Yami Gautam.

 Buzz Is The Actress Plays A Writer In The Film